Wear a patch. Educate children. Spread food literacy. Support local.

 The Booch Connection

-Shawn and Shannon Slade, co-founders of Booch Organic Kombucha, see many of the same values and goals in the Growing Chefs!
+Shannon Kamins and Shawn Slade, co-founders of Booch Organic Kombucha, see many of the same values and goals in the Growing Chefs!
 Ontario project as they do their own.

 “We started Booch to give ourselves and the community better access to quality kombucha,” says Shawn, “we also wanted to join the conversation and advocate for people's rights to food and help provide accessible, good quality, locally-sourced ingredients to our community—which is exactly what Growing Chefs Ontario does.”